intel-unesp-mcp/infieri2019-session2/README.md

 ### 4.2 Hands-on Activities ###

-Please access the link below, read it carefully and try to reproduce the optimization steps described by the author of the article, which describes an example code based on a simple N-body simulation written in C++.
+Please access the link below, read it carefully and try to reproduce the optimization steps developed by the author of the article on an example code based on a simple N-body simulation written in C++.
 There are varios specific topics that we need to adapt to our environment, so pleasse refer to the instructor or a teaching assistant before you start or anytime you find a difficulty.